1/4 Mile in Feet: A complete walkthrough to Understanding Distance Measurement

 Q2: How can I convert other fractions of a mile to feet?

 A2: You can use the same principle as shown above.
-For any fraction of a mile, simply multiply 5280 feet by that fraction.
-For example, for 3/8 of a mile, you would calculate (5280 feet * 3 / 8) = 1980 feet.
+On top of that, for any fraction of a mile, simply multiply 5280 feet by that fraction.
+As an example, for 3/8 of a mile, you would calculate (5280 feet * 3 / 8) = 1980 feet.

 Q3: Are there any other units of distance commonly used alongside miles and feet?